The best fishing line for trout is 4 to 6 lb, low visibility and high sensitivity line such as Seaguar Blue Label FLuorocarbon.

 Cons

 The Berkley Trilene Monofilament line is an incredibly good line to have in your arsenal.
 It is highly durable which is to be expected with monofilament lines.
-These lines are a little bit more visible than fluorocarbon but not by a massive margin and should still work perfectly for Trout fishing.
+These lines are slightly more visible than fluorocarbon but not by a massive margin and should still work perfectly for Trout fishing.

 It provides good knot strength which is a very useful feature.
 It is also a very easy casting line due to its monofilament nature.
 Like mentioned it offers low visibility.
 Visibility is important when fishing for trout in small areas as they won’t be aggressive to your bait.